TheArchitect2000/Blockchain-based-IoT-Server/README.md

   ``` -->

 ## A.4.
 Update the `nginx.conf` file
-- Replace the following configuration in your nginx.conf file located at /etc/nginx/nginx.conf.
+- Replace the following configuration in your `nginx.conf` file located at `/etc/nginx/nginx.conf`.
 ```
 user www-data;
 worker_processes auto;